 Drought.
 Water stress.
 Extreme weather events.
 How does climate change impact agriculture in Europe?

 Climate change manifests itself in rising temperatures as well as structural changes in precipitation patterns and overall water availability.
-The climate has already changed in Europe and worldwide and the consequences are diverse impacts over time and space.
+While the climate has already changed in Europe and worldwide, the consequences of these changes are diverse impacts over time and space.
 Global annual near-surface temperature has increased by nearly 1 °C during the recent decades as compared to preindustrial levels.
 The latest decade has been the warmest on record.

+The paper summarizes our current knowledge on climate change, and how it is already manifesting in Europe.
 Due to declining water availability and increasing temperatures, yields will decrease in many European regions.
-Furthermore, crop suitability changes within Europe; for example, maize production expands northwards.
+Furthermore, crop suitability is changing within Europe; for example, maize production expands northwards.
 Since the 1990’s the growing season length has already expanded by 10 days and crops’ development changed due to climate change, seen for example by earlier flowering dates.
-Additionally, habitat shifts of weeds, pests and diseases also impact European agriculture, putting further pressure on the agricultural system.
+Additionally, habitat shifts of weeds, pests and diseases are also impacting European agriculture, and will put further pressure on the agricultural system.

-The executive summary of this study can be downloaded below.
+The Conclusions of this study can be downloaded below (English).

-For access to the full version, please contact us.
+For access to the full version (English), please contact us.